jmohler1970/VueJSforCF_1st10min/README.md

 `computed` is really special.
 Functions within computed look like data.
 In fact they are derived from the data in the application.
 But here is the thing they values are automatically updated as needed.
 Line 19: does not look like a function call.
 Rather than being updated by a function called, it was automatically updated because the underlying data changed.
 There is no loop running in the backgroud.
 It is if it was a magic variable that has the right value.

-`methods` are just regular functions within out object.
+`methods` are just regular functions within object.
 These methods are interacting with the Vuex data.
 They are not interacting with the data withing `Vue`

 Remember how I was talking about how VueJS is tightly scoped, BUT Vuex was a way to get around that?
 Let's to back to where the `mutations` are used.
 They are are part of the `@click` on the buttons.
 We didn't say `store.increment()` with parenthesis.
 We didn't say `Vuex.increment` with parenthesis either.
 We just used its name and VueJS method then called a `mutation`.

-# Let's see this in action.
+## Let's see this in action.

 # Next steps